geek-ai/MAgent/README.md

     python examples/show_battle_game.py
     ```

-## Baseline Algorithm
+## Baseline Algorithms
-Baseline algorithm is implemented both in Tensorflow and MXNet.
+The baseline algorithms are implemented both in Tensorflow and MXNet.